 Appendices

-Not applicable
+N/A

 Volume 2 Namespace Additions

-NA

 Volume 3 – Content Modules

-3 Overview of Semantic Content
+3 Overview of Content

-Because many of the individual data elements that describe the planning and delivery of radiation are not represented in message segments already defined by HL7 Version 2, the transactions in this profile rely on OBX segments with agreed meanings to encode values of interest.
+Because many of the individual data elements that describe the exchange of radiotherapy summaries are not represented in message segments already defined by HL7 Version 2, the transactions in this profile rely on OBX segments with agreed meanings to encode values of interest.
 The following sections describe the required and optional OBX segments as well as other encoding considerations for data elements in these transactions.

-This profile is designed with the intent of sending transactional-level messages instead of full snapshot level messages.
-A transactional model allows smaller bursts of documentation to update the different actors in real time without the assumption that all possible fields must be maintained by all possible Treatment Observers.
+This profile is designed with the intent of sending full snapshot-level messages instead of smaller messages that only include updated data.
+A snapshot model allows more complete documentation for record matching and bidirectional ownership of the patient record.
 Where possible, it is best practice to include any fields persisted by your system so that those assumptions can be reconciled by the Observers.

 3.1 Segment Optionality and Repeatability

-3.1.1.
-Intent Message Structure
+3.1.1 Intent Message Structure

-Table X.3.1-1: Radiation Oncology Planning and Delivery of Radiation – Segment Order (Intent)
+Table X.3.1-1: Exchange of Radiotherapy Summaries – Segment Order (Intent)